livingdocsIO/documentation/reference-docs/server-extensions/hooks.md

-# Livingdocs Server Publish Hooks
+# Livingdocs Server Publication Hooks

 ## Overview

-The boilerplate app allows you to hook into the publish and unpublish transactions of articles and pages and implement your customizations, e.g., for third-party system integrations.
-Note that you are executing your code within the transaction thus don't do things like long-running polls in there.
+The boilerplate app allows you to hook before publish and into the publish and unpublish transactions of articles and pages and implement your customizations, e.g., for third-party system integrations.
+Note that in the case of publish and unpublish hooks you are executing your code within the transaction, therefore it is best to avoid things like long-running polls in there.
 You can also abort the publish (visible to the user) by returning the callback with an error.

 ### The publish hook

-There are sample hooks in the boilerplate located under `app/event_listeners.js`.
-See [here](../server-configuration/channel-config.html#hooks) for all the options and definition of the available hooks.
+There are sample hooks in the boilerplate located under [`app/event_listeners.js`](https://github.com/upfrontIO/livingdocs-server-boilerplate/blob/master/app/event_listeners.js).
+See [*hooks*](../server-configuration/channel-config.html#hooks) for all the options and definition of the available hooks.

 Upon every publish event in Livingdocs, e.g., when a user presses the "Publish" button in the editor, this hook method is called.
 You get two parameters that your custom implementation can use: the `documentVersion` which contains all information about the document and the `renditions` object which contains all rendered renditions that you defined for your channels.
 By default the `renditions` object will contain just one entry `webarticle` or `webpage` respectively, which just is the rendered HTML without any alterations.